jrenaud90/TidalPy/Documentation/future_structure.md

 Performance tests were run with the classic and the new backend.
 Both are timed after warm up as the best of seven batches, and each figure is the lowest of three independent runs in fresh processes, with console logging limited to errors so terminal output is not timed.
 The machine is an 8-core AMD desktop running Windows 11, Python 3.13, numpy 2.4, numba 0.67, scipy 1.18, and BurnMan 2.1.
 Ratios move with the machine and the problem size, so read them as rough magnitudes and measure your own workload before relying on any of them.

-The new backend is much faster where the classic path called out to BurnMan or paid a numba compile, 4 to 11 times faster on 3D heating maps, two to three times faster on array work and global tidal heating, about even on the radial solver, and slower on a few paths, which are listed too.
+The new backend is much faster where the classic path called out to BurnMan or paid a numba compile, 4 to 11 times faster on 3D heating maps, two to three times faster on array work, 1.6 to 2.4 times faster on global tidal heating, about even on the radial solver, and slower on a few paths, which are listed too.

 ### Where It Is Faster